 For a list (not maintained by us and may be incomplete) of email providers that support 2FA, click here.
 If you are not sure if your email provider supports 2FA, check their help documentation and/or contact their support staff.

 Many email providers offer options to recover access to your email account in case you get locked out or forget your password.
 Often they allow you to setup a secondary email account for recovery or use the phone number registered to receive a SMS or phone call.
 Both of these options can be abused and we strongly recommend not setting either of them up.
 If you have your phone number registered on the email account, remove it or turn it off as a recovery option.

 See our Security advisory for mobile phones for more details.

 4. Check account settings and activity

 Check your email settings to make sure that nobody has set up email forwarding to another email address that you are not aware of.

-Check your recent email account activity and details of all logins.
-In your account activity overview you may be able to see if anyone else is logged into your account.
+Check your recent email account activity and details of all sign ins.
+In your account activity overview you may be able to see if anyone else is signed into your account.